-The total pH scale ranges from 1 to 14, with 7 considered to be neutral.
+Parameter Range Information рН 7 to 9 The total pH scale ranges from 1 to 14, with 7 considered to be neutral.
 A pH less than 7 is said to be acidic and solutions with a pH greater than 7 are basic or alkaline.
-Moderate to high iron levels can cause magnetite formation in the boiler which can lead to heat exchanger failure. in the boiler which can lead to heat exchanger failure.
-Conductivity is an indirect method of determining the total Conductivity is an indirect method of determining the total dissolved solids in the water.
+Iron < 0.3 ppm Moderate to high iron levels can cause magnetite formation in the boiler which can lead to heat exchanger failure.
+Conductivity 100 to 300 μS/cm Conductivity is an indirect method of determining the total dissolved solids in the water.
 High conductivity in untreated water indicates hard water.
 Adding corrosion inhibitors will increase conductivity.
-Artificially soft water can damage the system.
+Total Hardness 1 50 to 200 ppm (3 to 11.7 gpg) Artificially soft water can damage the system.
 The use of un-softened water is recommended.
 Do not use distilled or purified water.
-High Chlorine content in the water can damage the boilers heat exchanger.
-Concentrations below 20% can promote bacteria growth, and concentrations above 50% will dramatically reduce efficiency and may require de-rating the boiler.
+Chlorine < 150 ppm High Chlorine content in the water can damage the boilers heat exchanger.
+Glycol (if applicable) 20-50% Concentrations below 20% can promote bacteria growth, and concentrations above 50% will dramatically reduce efficiency and may require de-rating the boiler.
 Inhibited glycol mixed at 50% should have a pH 8-9.
 Check with glycol manufacturer.
-TDS includes calcium and magnesium associated with lime scale but also includes other harmful solids such as magnetite, chlorides, sodium and other organic and inorganic materials.
-Glycol above 20% will kill any bacteria.
-Film-forming inhibitor that protects against iron corrosion.
+Total Dissolved Solids (TDS) 50 to 300 ppm TDS includes calcium and magnesium associated with lime scale but also includes other harmful solids such as magnetite, chlorides, sodium and other organic and inorganic materials.
+Bacteria/Mold none Glycol above 20% will kill any bacteria.
+Molybdate Corrosion Inhibitor 100 to 300 ppm Film-forming inhibitor that protects against iron corrosion.
+Note: